CALL FOR APPLICATIONS

 Required application materials and instructions are below.
 Questions about this announcement may be directed to RNI Programs Director, Amy Dickson (firstname.lastname@example.org; 919-684-6210).

 REQUIRED MATERIALS FOR THE RNI POSTDOCTORAL FELLOWSHIP

-To be considered for an RNI fellowship, please submit the information below as a single PDF file to email@example.com.
-In the Subject, please write “RNI Fellows application – Applicant name.”
-Applications will be received until all slots are filled, or April 1, 2019, whichever comes first.
-Funding is expected to begin between July 1 and October 1, 2019.
+To be considered for an RNI fellowship, please submit the information in sections A-D as a single PDF file by email to email@example.com.
+In the Subject, please write RNI Fellows application – your name.
+The deadline for the receipt of applications for this callout is April 30, 2020.
+Funding will begin July 1, 2020.

 Required materials for the RNI Fellowship application:

 - Current standard NIH Biosketch of the applicant.
-Research accomplishments should be clearly stated in the NIH Biosketch.

 - Current standard NIH Biosketch of your Duke mentor.